05dirnbe/nefi/README.md

 ##### Windows/OSX (64 Bit)

 You can use our precompiled launcher to start NEFI.
+Download coming soon.